 OS: Microsoft Windows XP / Vista / 7 / 8

 Last Updated: November 4, 2010

-To insert a Flash movie into PowerPoint 2007 - you must enable the Developer tab on the Ribbon.
+First of all, the Developer tab of the Ribbon has to be made visible.
+By default, this tab is not visible.
 You also need to have the updated version of Adobe's Shockwave Flash ActiveX control -- to make sure, you have the current version installed, go to this site using Microsoft Internet Explorer.